BTG Pactual raises $1.96 billion in Brazil IPO

 When Esteves was at UBS, Italian regulators say he used privileged information to profit from a planned joint venture between Italian meat company Cremonini and Brazil's JBS (JBSS3.SA).
 Last week, Esteves was fined 350,000 euros in the case.
 Esteves, who denies the charges, plans to appeal.

 People close to Esteves joke that BTG, which stands for Banking and Trading Group, is also an acronym for "Better than Goldman."
-Esteves, who owned a 24.5 percent stake in BTG Pactual before the IPO, has seen the value of his stake triple to over $3 billion since founding BTG Pactual, according to Thomson Reuters calculations.
+Esteves, who owns a 24.5 percent stake in BTG Pactual, has seen the value of his stake triple to over $3 billion since founding BTG Pactual, according to Thomson Reuters calculations.

 Details on multiples and valuation were not immediately available.
 Prior to the closure of the deal, one source said the IPO would value BTG Pactual over 3 times its book value.